 To verify that the security keys are automatically generated, go to the “Configuration” tab.
 You should be able to see the generated keys.
 It is possible you may need to refresh the page in order for it show all the values.
-If you desire, you can add your security keys manually instead of using the generated keys, but you will have to make sure they are generated in the proper format.

 Configure the Z-Wave JS Integration

 Even though you installed and configured the Z-Wave add-on, you will need to configure the Z-Wave integration.
 This step is not immediately intuitive if you are new to Home Assistant.
 I assumed installing the add-on would be enough.
 However, the integration is necessary so that you can add/remove devices from your Z-Wave network, and once the devices are added, they will automatically be included on the default “Overview” dashboard page.

 Go to the “Integrations” tab on the “Settings > Devices & Services” page to configure the Z-Wave integration.